Loading...

 The single parabolic band assumption forms the simplest, first-order description of a material's electronic structure.
 Often, this is a reasonable approximation in regards to charge transport properties.

 We do not delve into the derivation of the transport parameters here.
-You can refer to the theory section of for more details.
+You can refer to the theory section of this paper for more details.
 Rather, we list the final forms of the transport properties, namely the electrical conductivity (), Seebeck coefficient (), and Lorenz number ():

 The electronic thermal conductivity can be expressed as